 A considerable number of Maharajah Sawai Ram Singh II’s pictures have women as a subject.
 Information by way of the names of the subjects is unavailable.
 A variety of theories have been proposed to solve the theory.
 Some say these were mistresses or concubines, others propose these were probably royal ladies.
 The most befitting theory is they were dancers.
 Maharajah Sawai Ram Singh II established a theatre in Jaipur – Ram Prakash Theatre.
 Dance and theatre shows were held here on a frequent basis.
 Time and again, outstation performers visited Jaipur.
 Ram Prakash Theatre was the first cinema hall in Jaipur.
 It was started in 1879 AD.
 It is a reasonable probability that the subject of these portraits represents performers and dancers.
 Their clothes don’t depict a royal connection.

 The woman in the following picture is wearing Sari in a style that was not prevalent in this region.

 Many social historians consider this a considerable feat because women in those times used to live in the Purdah system and Maharajah’s interest to photograph them shows he did not belong to the old school that advocated the Purdah system for women.

 Visiting Dignitaries/ Guests

-The three young British girls at the Residency (the residence of British political agent in Jaipur.)
+The three young British girls at the Residency (the residence of a British political agent in Jaipur.)

-The below two pictures capture aristocrats from Jodhpur court.
+The below two pictures capture aristocrats from the Jodhpur court.

 Self Portraits/ Pictures of Maharajah Sawai Ram Singh II